ewang58/ML-Fibre-Regression/README.md

 ### Set up

-So, in this regression, the structure of our MLP has an input layer (1307 neurons), two hidden layers(128 neurons and 64 neurons respectively) and an output layer (2 neurons).
+In this regression, the structure of our MLP has an input layer ( of 1307 neurons), two hidden layers( of 128 neurons and 64 neurons respectively) and an output layer (of 2 neurons).
 The regression has a learning rate of 0.0001 with a max epochs of 100.

 ```python
 # Define our MLP-NN.